nicc777/exploring-aws-kinesis/labs/lab3-non-kinesis-example/README.md

 For security reasons, the Lambda function will check via environment variables which changes to accept from GitHub, matching both the author login field (set as a comma separated list of approved logins in the `SUPPORTED_SENDER_LOGINS` environment variable) and the whitelisted of repository (matching the repository `full_name` field with the comma separated list of approved values in the `SUPPORTED_REPOSITORIES` environment variable).

 Any non-matching event will be silently ignored.
 The exact same response is always send back to the caller regardless of the final outcome.
+The reasoning behind such behavior is to not give potentially helpful clues to bad actors.

 ### Managing the GitHub Sync Server